Michael W. Martin

 Sally Wheeler, Head of School of Law

 International recognition for research, national recognition for curricular innovation, and a student-centered ethos are the hallmarks of QUB.
 The university was originally established as “Queen’s College Belfast” by Queen Victoria in 1845 as one of the three colleges in Ireland.
 It became a full university in 1908 with its own charter and statutes, and the Faculty of Law was one of the university’s three original faculties.
 The school delivers high quality legal education and services to the legal community in Northern Ireland and is committed to being a major center of legal scholarship.
-The current President of Ireland, Mary McAleese, and former First Minster of Northern Ireland, David Trimble, are among QUB's notable alumni.
+The former President of Ireland, Mary McAleese, and former First Minster of Northern Ireland, David Trimble, are among QUB's notable alumni.

 University College Dublin (UCD)